Shaktal/any_iterator/any_iterator.md

 This is, of course, unnecessarily restrictive on the caller of this algorithm; the implementation of `getSomeObjects` doesn't use the fact that `std::vector` is contiguous, they are just interested in having some output range in which to put `Object` objects.
 It also requires that I have a contiguous vector of `std::string` objects to call it.
 If I have a range of valid `std::string_view` objects, I have to jump through hoops to use this function, and impose a potentially significant performance penalty.

 On the other hand, we are told when designing enterprise-scale software to employ physical design principals.
 Having to declare the majority of our algorithms as template functions breaks physical encapsulation and can result in complaints of code-bloat, ugliness and increased compilation-time.
 Thus we are often reduced to writing code for the most common case; using concrete types and being overly restrictive.

+Generic programming techniques (such as accepting arbitrary iterator types through templates) also prevent various ubiquitous OOP techniques such as inheritance and run-time polymorphism, again making some developers reluctant to adopt them.

 Using type-erasure is the idiomatic way to solve this problem in C++, and we have several existing vocabulary types for solving other problem classes (`std::function`, `std::any`).
 In this proposal, we consider the addition of a `std::any_iterator` template class that solves this problem for the case of iterators.